MarcBickel/CS-413/README.md

 [8] Y. Hu, H. He, C. Xu, B. Wang, and S. Lin.
 Exposure:  A white-box photo post-processing framework.
 InSIGGRAPH, 2018.

 ### Unchronological timeline
+#### 20.03.2020
+This week we worked on the baseline methods where we implemented our first Jupyter notebook.
+Rescaling is easily done with methods from OpenCV library.
+Then after reading the RAW image and one of the expert modification, we computed their CIE Lab color instead of the standard RGB one and we could compare both luminance.
+We are also working a bit on an idea of a starGAN.

+#### Questions

 #### 13.03.2020
 CoronaVirus isolated us so we didn't have a personnal meeting.
 Instead we shared our progress by messages and got feedback.
 This week we have looked at multiples things linked to our project.